kthcloud/MAIA/README.md

 docker_server: ""                   # Docker server URL
 docker_username: ""                 # Docker username
 docker_password: ""                 # Docker password
-"storage_class": ""                 # k8s Storage class to be used
+storage_class: ""                 # k8s Storage class to be used
-"shared_storage_class": ""          # k8s Storage class to be used for shared storage
+shared_storage_class: ""          # k8s Storage class to be used for shared storage
-"traefik_resolver": ""              # Traefik resolver to be used for k8s Ingress (only for Traefik) "hub_storage_class": ""             # k8s Storage class to be used for JupyterHub storage
+traefik_resolver: ""              # Traefik resolver to be used for k8s Ingress (only for Traefik) hub_storage_class": ""             # k8s Storage class to be used for JupyterHub storage
 url_type: "subdomain"               # URL type to be used for the MAIA Applications (subdomain or path)
 domain: ""                          # k8s cluster domain
 nginx_proxy_image: ""               # NGINX proxy image to be used